girlscript/winter-of-contributing/Web_Development/FrontEnd/Few HTML Tags you probably didn't knew about.md

-This is my second documentation contribution to GWOC 2021, and in this documentation I will be discussing a few HTML tags that can be super helpful but are rarely used by programmers.
+In this documentation I will be discussing a few HTML tags that can be super helpful but are rarely used by programmers.
 Although the purpose of these tags can obviously be defined by other tags and CSS as a programmer we should try to use the full potential of HTML tags which are available to us.

 Let's get started....